IEC 61511 Guide

 At the turn of this century, the International Electrotechnical Commission published the very first version of functional safety standard IEC 61508.
 For the first time, IEC 61508 provided an internationally accepted standard for employing electrical, electronic, and especially programmable electronic systems in safety-related applications.

-A few years after the first publication of IEC 61508, sector standard IEC 61511 was issued; specifically designed for functional safety of Safety Instrumented Systems (SIS) in the process industry sector.
+A few years after the first publication of IEC 61508, sector standard IEC 61511 was issued; specifically designed for those applying functional safety and Safety Instrumented Systems (SIS) in the process industry sector.

-The functional safety principles are broadly identical in both standards, but IEC 61511 distils the four normative parts of IEC 61508 into a single normative standard of around 80 pages, aimed specifically at the application of SIS in chemical, oil & gas, non-nuclear power generation, pharmaceuticals, pulp and paper and food & beverage plants.
+The functional safety principles are broadly identical in both IEC 61508 and IEC 61511, albeit IEC 61511 distills the four normative parts of IEC 61508 into a single normative standard of around 80 pages, aimed at the application of SIS in chemical, oil & gas, non-nuclear power generation, pharmaceuticals, pulp and paper and food & beverage plants.

 >